oracle-devrel/oci-ai-industry-dbsolutions/ai-vector-search-and-rag/README.md

-# Leveraging Open Neural Network Exchangemodels to vectorize content in PDFs
+# Leveraging Open Neural Network Exchange models to vectorize content in PDFs

 While searching for large external language models to get answers to questions will solve one type of problem, the requirements might also differ slightly from searching for Corporate internal knowledge repositories and datasets.